rbluethl/practical-csharp/README.md

 ## Naming

-### Don't use all uppercase letters for abbreviations.
+### Don't use all uppercase letters for abbreviations

 ❌ DON'T
 ```C#